Schedule with me

 Wrongful termination refers to an employment relationship that is terminated unlawfully.
 Although it is true that most employees are considered "at-will" and can generally be fired for any reason or no reason at all, the reason cannot be one that is prohibited by law or contract.

-Minnesota Wrongful Termination Attorney
+Minnesota Mediator and Investigator for Wrongful Termination Claims

 What is wrongful termination in Minnesota?